Aberfeldy shooting: Q&A with senior cops leading Brian Low murder probe

 Q: How soon after being shot was Mr Low found, is there any sort of timeline there?

 DCI Martin Macdougall: “Again the inquires are ongoing to establish this.
-He was obviously discovered at 8.30am in the morning so the investigation will try and focus in narrowing down where he was.”
+He was obviously discovered at 8.30am in the morning so the investigation will try and focus in narrowing that down.”

 Q: Was he found by a resident or a local walker?